wvchallenges/se-challenge-expenses/README.markdown

 they may have needing this feature.
 And since it scales without effort, there is little concern is allowing this microservice to take on additional traffic.
 This is a pretty good example of how a microservice can be built to support a wide range of future needs.

+A secondary aspect of the database implementation is the use of a UUID for the primary key in the DynamoDB database.
+As recommended in the DynamoDB guidelines, a UUID primary key will behave appropriately for DynamoDB data-sharding mechanism.

+## Shortcomings

+There are many shortcomings in these implementation, which of course gives us great fodder for conversation.
+But I'll list a few here to get the ball rolling:

+* Security - there is currently no security in this app
+* UI - as mentioned previously, not ready for prime time.
+And certainly, not WCAG-compliant!
+* Configuration - there are numerous hard-coded values that should be moved to environment-specific configuration storage, so they can take on different values for the development environment vs. the test environment, etc.
+* Exception Handling - both front and back end code needs additional exception handling and testing

+## Conclusion

+Despite the numerous shortcomings, I hope that you find this style of solution interesting from the micro-service / scalability perspective.
+Please contact me if you have any troubles running the solution, or any other questions.
+I can be reached at warren_spencer_1977@yahoo.com.